This page covers Gwennap Mining District, including; the mines of St Day and Chacewater. Finally following the Carnon Valley to Devoran.

 Gwennap Mining District 2: Looking back at the engine house and workshops of Great Wheal Busy, in the foreground is the Bruton Calciner.

 For more images follow this link: Great Wheal Busy

 Gwennap Mining District 3: The graceful Engine House at Hawke’s Shaft of Killifreth Mine, this contained an 80″ pumping engine.
 The mine worked from 1859-1920, producing 4,060 tons Tin, 681 tons Copper and 360 tons of Arsenic.

 Gwennap Mining District 4: Killifreth Engine house with the tall graceful chimney that so many people recognise.

-Gwennap Mining District 5: Killifreth Stamps Engine house, in the background it the arsenic stack for the mine.
+Gwennap Mining District 5: Killifreth Stamps Engine house, in the background is the arsenic stack for the mine.

 For more images follow this link: Killifreth Mine